kieranajp/laravel-tweaks/databases/README.md

 ]);
 ```

-PhpRedis accepts it as a DSN, and Laravel doesn't seem to parse the scheme for that unfortunately, so you're shit out of luck with that driver.
-Switching to Predis requires installing it (`composer require predis/predis`), and changing the `REDIS_CLIENT` environment variable to `predis`.
-Then you can add the scheme parameter to your config:
+So you can add the scheme parameter to your config:

 ```php
 // config/database.php